rohith-gthb/image-processing-project/README.md

 # image-processing-project

-In this project we are going to find out the co-efficient of restitution of a ball using image processing techniques.
+In this project we are going to find out the co-efficient of restitution of a ball bouncing on the floor using image processing techniques.
 ## Step-1
 At first we need video of ball bouncing on the floor with good seperation of color from background in a well lit place.
 Make sure that the ball doesn't move side wise while jumping as much as possible.
 Do this on a flat horizontal surface.